Pointwise order of generalized Hofstadter functions G, H and beyond: Introduction

-As a final remark about~$F_k$, note that $F_k$ can also be presented as a companion infinite tree where the same pattern is continuously repeated: a binary node is followed on its right by $k{-}1$ unary nodes.
+As a final remark about~$F_k$, note that $F_k$ can also be presented as a companion infinite tree where the same pattern is continuously repeated: a binary node is followed on its right by $k-1$ unary nodes.
 When the nodes of this tree are labelled by increasing numbers, in a breadth-first manner, left to right, then the node number~$n$ has $F_k(n)$ as parent node.
-This was already described by Hofstadter~\cite{GEB}, see also the general introduction to the problem~\cite{Letouzey15}.
-Here again, these alternative presentations of~$F_k$ do not seem to help concerning the monotonicity, with no direct relations between trees for~$k$ and for~$k{+}1$.
+This was already described by Hofstadter~\cite{GEB}; also see the general introduction to the problem by the first author~\cite{Letouzey15}.
+Here again, these alternative presentations of~$F_k$ do not seem to help concerning the monotonicity, with no direct relations between trees for~$k$ and for~$k+1$.

 The sequences~$x_k$ defined in Section~\ref{subs:substitution} can be considered as generalizations of the Fibonacci word.
-However, one can find many different ``generalized Fibonacci words" in the literature, for example the $k$-bonacci words, which can be defined as fixed points of the morphism satisfying $1 \mapsto k$, $i \mapsto k(i{-}1)$ for $2 \le i \le k$ (see e.g.\ \cite{Tanwen07}), the fixed points of the morphisms $0 \mapsto 0^m1^n$, $1 \mapsto 0$ for positive integers $m,n$ (see \cite[Exercise~10.11.18]{allouche_shallit_2003}), and other examples in \cite{RAMIREZ2014,GOLDBERG2018,HARE2022}.
+However, one can find many different ``generalized Fibonacci'' words in the literature, for example the $k$-bonacci words, which can be defined as fixed points of the morphism satisfying $1 \mapsto k$, $i \mapsto k(i-1)$, for $2 \le i \le k$ \cite{Tanwen07}, the fixed points of the morphisms $0 \mapsto 0^m1^n$, $1 \mapsto 0$, for positive integers $m,n$ \cite[Ex.~10.11.18]{allouche_shallit_2003}, and other examples \cite{RAMIREZ2014,GOLDBERG2018,HARE2022}.